ibm-cloud-docs/FileStorage/faqs.md

 {: faq}
 {: #movedatacenter}

 You need to order a new {{site.data.keyword.filestorage_short}} share in the correct data center, and then cancel the {{site.data.keyword.filestorage_short}} device that you ordered in the incorrect location.

-You can create a duplicate of your share, and cancel the parent share.
+You can also create a duplicate of your share, and cancel the parent share.
 For more information, see [Creating and managing duplicate volumes](/docs/FileStorage?topic=FileStorage-duplicatevolume).

+## I cancelled my {{site.data.keyword.blockstorageshort}} volume "immediately", but it's still visible in the console.
+Why is it not deleted?
+{: #24hrreclaimperiod}
+{: faq}
+{: support}

-When the share is canceled, the request is followed by a 24-hour reclaim wait period.
-You can still see the storage volume in the console during those 24 hours.
+When the volume is canceled, the request is followed by a 24-hour reclaim wait period.
+You can still see the volume in the console during those 24 hours.
+The 24-hour waiting period gives you a chance to void the cancellation request if needed.
+If you want to cancel the deletion of the volume, raise a [Support case](/unifiedsupport/cases/add){: external}.

 Billing for the volume stops immediately.
 When the reclaim period expires, the data is destroyed and the volume is removed from the console, too.

 ## Measuring IOPS
 {: faq}